 Ultrasound imaging is a safe and effective tool for evaluating your gynecologic health when you have issues like fibroids, and it’s also important to check on your baby’s growth when you’re pregnant.
-At New England Women’s Healthcare in Woburn, Massachusetts, your skilled OB/GYN care providers give you the compassionate care you need at every point of your life.
+At New England Women’s Healthcare in Woburn and Wilmington, Massachusetts, your skilled OB/GYN care providers give you the compassionate care you need at every point of your life.
 Book your appointment online or by phone today.

 Ultrasounds use sound waves to generate images of your inner body.
 Through ultrasounds, your New England Women's Healthcare providers can view your uterus and other reproductive organs in great detail.
 Ultrasounds are often part of pregnancy care, and they're also important for the diagnosis of problems like fibroids.